open-mmlab/mmselfsup/docs/en/user_guides/1_config.md

 ### Ignore some fields in the base configs

-Sometimes, you need to set `_delete_=True` to ignore some domain content in the basic configuration file.
+Sometimes, you may set `_delete_=True` to ignore some of the fields in base configs.
 You can refer to [mmengine](https://github.com/open-mmlab/mmengine/blob/main/docs/zh_cn/tutorials/config.md) for more instructions.

 The following is an example.
-If you want to use `MoCoV2Neck` in simclr, just using inheritance and directly modifying it will report `get unexcepected keyword 'num_layers'` error, because the `'num_layers'` field of the basic config in `model.neck` domain information is reserved, and you need to add `_delete_=True` to ignore the original content of `model.neck` in the basic configuration file:
+If you want to use `MoCoV2Neck` in SimCLR, directly inheriting and modifying it will report `get unexcepected keyword 'num_layers'` error since `NonLinearNeck` and `MoCoV2Neck` use different keywords to construct.
+In this case, adding `_delete_=True` would replace all old keys in `neck` field with new keys:

 ```python
 _base_ = 'simclr_resnet50_8xb32-coslr-200e_in1k.py'